Pieces of a Woman is a disappointing drama that runs out of quality storytelling material only about a quarter of the way into the film’s run time.

 Most damning of all are the film’s courtroom scenes (Pieces of a Woman builds to a courtroom climax trying the baby’s midwife for manslaughter).
 I cannot turn off the reality that my day job is at a Manhattan law firm.
 I don’t mind when a film heightens the often boring realities of a judicial proceeding for dramatic effect.
 I do object when a film creates a new method of trial practice utterly divorced from reality just to shoehorn in some dialogue the writer would like Kirby to work miracles with.
 Leaving aside that nearly every question Kirby is asked during the trial is objectionable, the tactics and viewpoints of the lawyers defy good sense and good practice.
 It’s as though the writer never once thought how a juror would actually view the points being made by the advocates.
 Kirby’s speech to conclude her testimony is a mistrial for the ages – even Raymond Burr would blush at the way the case concludes.
 The writer’s lazy treatment of courtroom procedures bespeaks the poor grasp of the human dramas at play here.

 Pieces of a Woman premiered at the Toronto International Film Festival on Saturday, September 12, 2020.
+It will be released on Netflix everywhere on January 7, 2021.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam